-I first admired the twelfth-century structure from afar.
-When we attended the city’s rowdy Carnival parade a few weeks ago, its magnificent architecture somehow even managed to distract me from the rowdy parade participants assembled on the town square below.
-(That says a lot given that there were colorful horse-drawn carriages, children and adults dancing ‘Gangnam Style‘ in a frenetic manner, and a parade ‘jester’ running through the crowd offering revelers a sip of an unidentified beverage from a Chianti bottle!)
+I first admired the twelfth-century structure from afar as we watched Trogir’s animated Carnival parade a few weeks ago.
+Despite the parade craziness happening on the town square, the cathedral’s architecture somehow managed to capture my attention, too.
+(That’s saying a lot given that there were colorful horse-drawn carriages, children and adults dancing to Gangnam Style in a frenetic manner, and a parade ‘jester’ running through the crowd offering revelers a sip of an unidentified beverage from a Chianti bottle!)

 Not surprisingly, the cathedral is Trogir’s most prominent monument.
 Started in 1213, and finished in the seventeenth century, it incorporates Romanesque and Gothic architectural characteristics into its design.